saki-lang/saki-lang.github.io/docs/index.md

 <link rel="stylesheet" href="static/styles.css">

 !!! warning
     Saki-lang is currently in a very early stage of design and development, with substantial work required before it reaches a mature state.
-The prototype interpreter and REPL are still under active development, and no working interpreters are currently available.
+The prototype interpreter and REPL are still under active development, and many features are not yet implemented or fully supported.
+The language design and syntax are subject to change based on ongoing research and experimentation.

 Saki is a statically typed, pure functional programming language that integrates dependent types and certain object-oriented constructs, including function overloading and algebraic subtyping.
 Its design emphasizes simplicity, adopting a C-family syntax while employing a sophisticated type system rooted in Martin-Löf Type Theory.
 Saki introduces novel features, such as [contract universes](Terms/Contract%20Universe.md) and [superposition types](Definition/Function%20Overloading.md), positioning itself as an experimental platform for investigating advanced type system mechanics and program synthesis.
 Heavily influenced by [Pikelet](https://github.com/pikelet-lang/pikelet) and [MLsub](https://lptk.github.io/programming/2020/03/26/demystifying-mlsub.html), Saki aims to explore new frontiers in type theory and programming paradigms.